from beginner to advanced and everything inbetween

 Lastly, you'll find specialty classes at Power and Grace.
 For those who want to improve their dance routines, or cheer routines or just want to tumble - Tumbling Classes ages 6-18.
-For the middle/high school athlete, High School classes – ages 13 – 18.
-And for those who want to learn more about cheer - Intro to Cheer class - ages 5 - 11.
+Middle School and High School athletes students can get started in gymnastics, or continue to grow their skills set in the sport with classes designed just for them!

 I'm not telling you it's going to be easy,

 I'm telling you it's going to be worth it.

 Our recreational classes have been developed to give the students a solid base in athleticism, increasing their strength, flexibility, speed, balance, coordination, power and discipline.
 Using gymnastics as the teaching tool, students will learn base skills that they can continue to build upon to broaden their athletic abilities.

 Within the category of Recreational Classes, we offer Middle School Gymnastics classes (ages 11-13), High School Gymnastics classes (ages 14-18), and Boys Recreational Gymnastics classes.